Skip to content

 Terminal window

-yarn add @voltage/tailwind @voltage/async-context @voltage/event-manager @voltage/jsx
+yarn add @voltage/tailwind @voltage/asset-manager @voltage/event-manager @voltage/jsx

 import { TailwindModule } from '@voltage/tailwind';